 Phylogenetic Databases

-page of the Tree of Life project)
+for the Tree of Life project

 Holtz, T.R., Jr. (illustrations by L. Rey).
 2007.
 Dinosaurs: The Most Complete Up-To-Date Encyclopedia

-for Dinosaur Lovers of All Ages .
+for Dinosaur Lovers of All Ages.
 Random House, 428 pp. Supplementary information

-(including chapter updates) available at http://www.geol.umd.edu/~tholtz/dinoappendix/ .
+(including chapter updates) available at http://www.geol.umd.edu/~tholtz/dinoappendix/.